 - Currency changes: Dollar vs rupee shifts affect net worth ranks.

-- Post-retirement planning: Not all invest smartly—some lose wealth without solid planning.
+- Post-retirement planning: Not all invest smartly, and some lose wealth without solid planning.

 Wealth growth timeline & historical context